-The revenue recognition of the contribution is consistent with the Group's submission to the Province from August 2020 which was based on the estimated loss of earnings in relation to the above three components for fiscal years 2021 to 2024, and reflects the normal seasonal pattern of earnings.
+The revenue recognition of the contribution is consistent with the Group's submission to the Province from August 2020, which is based on the estimated loss of earnings in relation to the main three components of the contribution for fiscal years 2021 to 2024, and reflects the normal seasonal pattern of earnings.

-The Group recognized \$101.0 million (March 31, 2021: \$186.0 million) of the contribution under "Safe Restart Funding", and \$1.3 million (March 31, 2021: \$nil), relating to the Discretionary sailing relief, under "Ferry service fees" in the consolidated statements of earnings and other comprehensive income for the year ended March 31, 2022.
-The remaining balance of \$19.7 million (March 31, 2021: \$122.0 million) was included in contract liabilities in the consolidated statement of financial position as at March 31, 2022.
+The Group recognized \$8.0 million (March 31, 2022: \$101.0 million) of the contribution under "Safe Restart Funding", and \$1.3 million (March 31, 2022: \$1.3 million), relating to the Discretionary Sailing Relief, under "Ferry service fees" in the consolidated statement of profit or loss and other comprehensive income for the year ended March 31, 2023.
+The remaining balance of \$10.3 million (March 31, 2022: \$19.7 million) was included in "Contract liabilities" in the consolidated statement of financial position as at March 31, 2023.